soupi/learn-haskell-blog-generator/src/06-errors_and_files.md

 While our parsing function can't really fail, trying to read or write a file to the file-system can fail in several ways.
 It would be nice if our static blog generator was robust enough that it wouldn't fail completely if one single file gave it some trouble.
-This is a good opportunity to learn about error handling in Haskell, both in uneffectful code and for I/O code.
+This is an excellent opportunity to learn about error handling in Haskell, both in uneffectful code and for I/O code.

-In the next few chapters we'll survey the landscape of error handling in Haskell before figuring out the right approach for our use case.
+In the following few chapters, we'll survey the landscape of error handling in Haskell before figuring out the right approach for our use case.